gangelo/realpage_calculator/README.md

 `$ cd calculator`

-Now type the following command into the command-line followed by ENTER to run the RPN calculator:
+Now type one of the following command into the command-line followed by ENTER to run the RPN calculator:

 `$ ruby rpn_calc.rb`
+`$ ruby rpn_calc.rb spec/files/rpn_input_file.txt`

+The `$ ruby rpn_calc.rb` command runs the RPN Calculator using the console and allows the user to interact with the calculator via user input into the terminal.
+The `$ ruby rpn_calc.rb spec/files/rpn_input_file.txt` command also runs the RPN Calculator using the console; however, this command uses the `spec/files/rpn_input_file.txt` file as input to the RPN Calculator.

 #### Make the Script Permanently Executable